L-based numerical linked cluster expansion for square lattice models: Heisenberg model

 In Fig.~\ref{fig:AF_CV}, we show results for the bare sums of the site and strong embedding {\LL} expansion for the specific heat, and compare them to results reported by Bernu and Misguich (BM) in Ref.~\cite{bernu_01}.
 For $C_v$, the bare sums of the {\LL} expansion converge only to slightly lower temperatures than the site expansion.
 The difference is not as marked as for the energy in Fig.~\ref{fig:AF_E_bare}.
 When in agreement with each other, the NLCE results also agree with those from Ref.~\cite{bernu_01}, but the NLCE results show no hints of the nearby maximum seen in BM results.
 The Wynn resummation results also reported in Fig.~\ref{fig:AF_CV}, on the other hand, exhibit a maximum at approximately the same temperature as the results in Ref.~\cite{bernu_01}.
 One can see that the maximum in the Wynn resummation is higher for the highest Wynn order so it is possible that if more orders of the {\LL} expansion were calculated the results from higher order Wynn resummations will agree with the result in Ref.~\cite{bernu_01}.
 We should add that the Wynn resummation results for the site expansion, reported in Ref.~\cite{rigol_bryant_07a}, behave similarly as those of the {\LL} expansion in Fig.~\ref{fig:AF_CV}.

 The antiferromagnetic Heisenberg model in the triangular lattice is frustrated and exhibits long-range order at zero temperature~\cite{Bernu_AFHM_tr_GS}.
 Because of the effect of frustration, the spin-spin correlations at any given temperature are shorter than in the square lattice~\cite{Elstner_AFHM_tr_GS}.
 In Fig.~\ref{fig:AF_sq_tr}, we plot the entropy as a function of the temperature as the Heisenberg model transitions between the square and the triangular lattice geometries.
 All the results were obtained using the strong embedding {\LL} expansion.
 As expected due to frustration, and as we have seen for the Ising and XX models, the entropy at low temperatures increases as $J_{D}$ increases.
 In parallel, we find that the bare sums converge to lower temperatures also as $J_{D}$ increases.
-The convergence of the bare sums for the Heisenberg model in Fig.~\ref{fig:AF_sq_tr} is clearly worse than for the XX model in Fig.~\ref{fig:XY_sq_tr} so the Heisenberg model is the most challenging to study as frustration is introduced and one transition between the square and the triangular lattice.
+The convergence of the bare sums for the Heisenberg model in Fig.~\ref{fig:AF_sq_tr} is worse than that of the XX model in Fig.~\ref{fig:XY_sq_tr}, i.e., the Heisenberg model is more challenging to study using NLCEs.

 We conclude this section showing results for the specific heat of the triangular lattice Heisenberg model (see Fig.~\ref{fig:AF_CV_tr}) obtained using the weak and the strong embedding {\LL} expansions.
 For this specific lattice geometry, one can refer to those expansions as the weak and strong embedding triangle expansions, of which the weak embedding version was introduced in Ref.~\cite{rigol_bryant_07a}.
 Figure~\ref{fig:AF_CV_tr} shows that both expansions give nearly identical results, despite the fact that the strong embedding expansion includes fewer clusters.
 When both expansions agree with each other, they also agree with results from BM reported in Ref.~\cite{bernu_01}.
 In the inset in Fig.~\ref{fig:AF_CV_tr}, we show that both expansions exhibit similar convergence properties for $T\gtrsim 1$.
 Hence, we plan to use the strong embedding version in future studies of the triangular lattice.